reflexsc/web/docs/apikeys.md

 # Reflex API Token

-A Reflex API Token is a JWT created using the session information provided by Authorizing the *[Reflex API Key](#reflex-api-key)*, and signed with the session secret provided at the same time.
-The Reflex API Token is a one-time use JWT, and includes the following information:
+A Reflex API Token is a JWT created using the session information provided by Signing in using the *[Reflex API Key](#reflex-api-key)*.
+The API Token is a short-lived JWT, generated using session information from the signin process.
+An API Token includes the following JWT payload:

 	jti: unique request ID
-	exp: 1 minute from now
+	exp: session expiration time

 This JWT is then sent to Reflex Engine's auth endpoint in the `X-ApiToken` header, using the secret part of your apikey to sign the JWT.

-# Create Your Session
+# Signin to a Session

-The first step is to get an Authorized Session.
-Use the *[Reflex API Key](#reflex-api-key)* to create an API Key JWT as described in the *[Reflex API Key](#reflex-api-key)* section.
+Create a JWT as described in the *[Reflex API Key](#reflex-api-key)* section.

 Example (Node.js):

 {% highlight javascript %}
-var apikey = "8f152510-7645-11e6-8bc2-001c4244de11.V1xn1eDdW7McbLG4k7OuNixZvO8qrRQfiapEuH20b9y80QIX+0rbJ9cZFY4hUcImgal/b2/7DNSSSWvqhInrK2RQ".split(".")
+var apikey = "myid.V1J9cZFY4hUcImgal/b2/7DNSSSWvqhInrK2RQ".split(".")
 var api_id, api_secret = apikey.split(".")
 var secret = new Buffer(api_secret, 'base64')
 var jwt = require('jwt-simple');